dixiyao/LLM-Academic-Writing/README.md

     url={\url{https://github.com/dixiyao/LLM-Academic-Writing}},
 }
 ```
-*LICENSE*: We are using the Apache 2.0 rather than MIT LICENSE.
+*LICENSE*: We use the Apache 2.0 license instead of the MIT License.

 # Collaboration
-Contribution and collaboration are welcomed.
-Any tiny improvement via pull requests and collaboration will be appreciated.
+Contributions and collaborations are welcome.
+Any improvements made via pull requests and collaborations will be appreciated.